-The Governors expect the Whole School Behaviour Policy to clearly explain to staff and others with authority their powers in relation to the screening and searching of pupils for items which are 'prohibited' and/or banned in accordance with the school rules.
+The Governors expect the Behaviour Policy and procedures to clearly explain to staff and others with authority their powers in relation to the searching and screening of pupils for items which are 'prohibited' and/or banned in accordance with the school rules.
+In addition, the Governors expect the Head teacher and others to pay particular regard to the DfE's detailed guidance on Searching, screening and confiscation: guidance for schools.